![]() |

 Where is he now?

-the storm god, the question must be asked, where is the statue now?
-After sometime surfing the Internet, I managed to piece together some of the statues journey after its movie career ended.
+After some time surfing the internet and responding to comments on an earlier version of this article, I managed to piece together some of the statue's journey after its movie career ended.

-It appears at some point during the 60's or 70's it ended up in a second hand/junk shop, in Ogletown, Delaware, for several years (www.tsutpen.blogspot.com.au/2012/01/before-and-after-250-babylonian.html?m=1).
-It was around this time, or at least some time before 1980, that the statue was used as the inspiration for the cover of the comic mentioned earlier.
-Eventually the statue was sold to a travel agency, Tranquillity Travel, in Dover, Delaware, where it sat out the front of the business on Route 13 (www.tsutpen.blogspot.com.au/2012/01/before-and-after-250-babylonian.html?m=1).
-It was here that the statue got it's next big modelling gig, appearing on the cover of the Live Skull album, Snuffer, released in 1988.
+During the 1970's it ended up in a secondhand/junk shop, in Ogletown, Delaware, for several years (www.tsutpen.blogspot.com.au/2012/01/before-and-after-250-babylonian.html?m=1).
+It was around this time in 1977, that the statue was used as the inspiration for the cover of Der Feuergötze.
+Eventually, the statue was sold to a travel agency, Tranquillity Travel, in Dover, Delaware, where it sat out the front of the business on Route 13 (www.tsutpen.blogspot.com.au/2012/01/before-and-after-250-babylonian.html?m=1).
+It was here that the statue got its next big modelling gig, appearing on the cover of the Live Skull album, Snuffer, released in 1988.

 In 2003/2004 the statue was bought by Denney Van Istendal for $5000 in Lumberton, New Jersey, much to the horror of the local community (www.roadsideamerica.com/news/10348).
-Eventually, after much controversy, the statue was put up for sale again in 2009 and, as of Oct 2011, it appears to have been sold to a bar in Philadelphia (www.roadsideamerica.com/tip/1615).
-With this news, many questions still remain: where is the bar that owns the statue located in Philly?
-Will the statue ever be placed in a museum somewhere and restored to its cinematic glory?
+Eventually, after much controversy, the statue was put up for sale again in 2009.
+For some time the rumour was put forward that it had been sold to a bar in Philadelphia (www.roadsideamerica.com/tip/1615).
+However, the truth is that it was purchased by someone nearby and still resides in Lumberton.
+With this news, many questions still remain: Will the statue ever be placed in a museum somewhere and restored to its cinematic glory?
 Will it ever be reunited with a new snake head and mace?
+Where is the smaller version of the statue?
 And finally, will it ever make a cinematic comeback?

 ![]() |